 It’s vital you control the background of your photo.
 Are there distracting bright lights in the background?
 Are other people’s limbs protruding out of your main subject’s face in the background?

-Just a slight change in the angle you’re taking the photo from could improve the background, and make your photo better.
-The use of leading lines, bokeh, and photographing for low key are all great ways to create a good background.
+A slight change in the angle you’re taking the photo from could improve the background.
+And make your photo better.

 This photo utilizes the low key look, by under exposing the photo.